yussf/deeppoet_gcloud/README.md

 # deeppoet_gcloud
-Google App Engine deployment of the deeppoet text-gn model
+A webapp using deeppoet, a text-gn model